-After the battles of Lexington and Concord, about 20,000 militiamen from other colonies gathered around Boston.
+For Kids: After the battles of Lexington and Concord, about 20,000 militiamen from other colonies gathered around Boston.
 They could not attack.
 Boston was surrounded on three sides by water.
+The British military held a strong position on the fourth side.
 But it was an impressive gathering.

 On May 10th, two very important things happened.

 (1) Ethan Allen and the Green Mountain Boys (colonists) captured Fort Ticonderoga in New York, along with its canons.

 (2) The Second Continental Congress met in Philadelphia and elected George Washington the commanding general of the Continental Army (colonial forces).